Medically Reviewed by: Lesley Bland BA (Hons), BSc (Hons) Midwifery Studies

 The injections for the 6-in-1 vaccination and MenB are given in their upper thigh, one injection for each leg.
 It might sound traumatic, but should only take a few seconds.

-You may need to postpone the immunisations further if your baby has a fever, diarrhoea or are very unwell, but if they just have a cough or cold they should go ahead just fine.
-Watch out for the fever they may get from the MenB vaccine, your nurse may advise you to give your baby infant paracetamol if a fever does develop.
+You may need to postpone the immunisations further if your baby has a fever, diarrhoea or are very unwell, but if they just have a cough or cold they should be able to have them.
+They may have a fever after the MenB vaccine so your nurse may advise you to give your baby infant paracetamol if a fever does develop.

 Colic